Bentleyj/BeyondPhotography/README.md

 ### Day 19

 Really quick one today.
 I recreated the stretch effect on pages 56 and 57.
 This is basically a repeat of the sinStretch effect but split over X and Y. I did a bit of a cheat to get it as we are busy today but had some fiun playing around wit the parameters.
 Will probably revisit this one to do it properly one day!

+### Day 20

+Did two effects today from pages 58 and 59.
+This was actually a repeat of the effect I used to create the IBM logo effect.
+I started with that example and flipped it in y.
+I also did it as a spiral effect but this effect looked really lame with the image I chose. :(